SMcGregor199/shaynemcgregor.dev/daily-thoughts/tue-jul-5.md

 The `.svelte-kit` and `node-modules` folders will necessarily be a part of any website that utilizes the svelte framework. .svelte-kit contains files that are particular to Svelte and the node-modules contain files that enable (?) svelte to work.
 Because these folders will necessarily be included in any project that decides to utilize svelte, it doesn't seem as if we'll be utilizing much or at all for development.

-## .env
+## .env file

-The .env file contains information, seemingly always written in key=value pairs
+The `.env` file contains environment variables that are sensitive and should not be written directly in the code (i.e. passwords, etc.).
+The .env files is necessary because ...

+## .eslintrc.cjs

+The `eslintrc.cjs`, written in commonJS code, helps with analyzing JavaScript code to quickly find problems and resolve problems.